fixty-edx/drag-and-drop-widget-dashboard/README.md

 ---

 <div align="center">
-  Built with ❤️ using React, Express, MongoDB & Google Gemini AI
+  Built with ❤️ using React, Express, MongoDB
 </div>